Chuwit Kamolvisit: Political career

 In September 2003, Chuwit formed his own political party, called First Thai Nation.
 In April 2004 he announced that he was running for governor of Bangkok.
 He planned to spend about 20 million baht on his campaign, with corruption in the police and government as his main campaign topic.
 The Bangkok governor elections were held on 29 August 2004, Chuwit's 43rd birthday.
 He placed third, with some 300,000 votes, or about 16 percent of the vote.

-For the 2005 legislative elections, Chuwit merged his party with the conservative Chart Thai Party.
+However in the 2005 legislative elections, Chuwit merged his party with the conservative Chart Thai Party.
 He ran successfully as a party list candidate, becoming a member of parliament.
 In May 2005 he began hosting a weekly call-in radio show, during which he listened to complaints from the public.
 In January 2006, however, the Constitutional Court revoked his MP status.
 A candidate must be a member of a political party for at least 90 days before the general election and the court found that Chuwit had not joined Chart Thai in time.

-In 2008, he again declared his candidacy for governor of Bangkok.
-As was the case in 2004, he placed third.
+During the 2008 Bangkok gubernatorial election, he again declared his candidacy for governor of Bangkok.
+As was the case in 2004, he placed third, gaining 14% of the vote.
 He admitted that his campaign may have suffered when he punched a reporter in the face for allegedly describing Chuwit as "unmanly".
 In May 2011 Chuwit formed a new political party, "Love Thailand" (Rak Prathetthai).
 In the 2011 Thai general election, the party won four seats in the House of Representatives.
 He had campaigned as a protest candidate and anti-corruption watchdog.
 In September 2012, the Bangkok Post published an audio recording of a lecture given by Chuwit at Hatyai University in southern Thailand.
 Chuwit spoke to the students about how Thai police make money from the sex industry, and the Post noted that the topic is "a subject not normally taught in university courses."

+Chuwit has been critical of Prayut Chan-o-cha's handling of the COVID-19 pandemic since the outbreak of a third wave in April 2021, which originated from the nightlife area, Thong Lor.
+He also criticised the government of failing to buy enough vaccines.
+His criticism would later cause Thanakorn Wangboonkongchana to show a better understanding of the situation.

+Vigilante career

+Since 2022, Chuwit became a vigilante against corruption in Thai society.
+On 9 February 2023, Chuwit accused Police Lieutenant colonel Wasawat Mukkarasakul of corruption on Facebook.
+He accused Wasawat of running Thailand's largest online gambling ring, where he accepted bribes worth tens of thousands of bahts.
+He also accused Wasawat of laundering money whilst he was the director of ten companies.
+The following day, Wasawat was suspended from his duty.